The Federal Reserve holds interest rates steady, with no immediate relief for consumers from sky-high borrowing costs

 Credit cards

 Since most credit cards have a variable rate, there's a direct connection to the Fed's benchmark.
-Because of the central bank's rate hike cycle, the average credit card rate rose from 16.34% in March 2022 to nearly 21% today — an all-time high.
+In the wake of the rate hike cycle, the average credit card rate rose from 16.34% in March 2022 to nearly 21% today — an all-time high.

 With most people feeling strained by higher prices, balances are higher and more cardholders are carrying debt from month to month compared with last year.